ngovandiep/docker/README.md

 Copy and rename the '.env.example' file to '.env'.

-Modify the Source directory in .env file.
+Modify the source directory in .env file.
 ```
 SOURCE_PATH=<SOURCE DIRECTORY>
 VOLUME_PATH=/var/www/html1